 In May 2014, the FASB issued ASU No. 2014-09 Revenue from Contracts with Customers (Topic 606).
 This guidance is intended to improve-and converge with international standards-the financial reporting requirements for revenue from contracts with customers.
 The new standard will be effective for the first quarter of our fiscal year ending November 30, 2019.
 In preparation for our adoption of the new standard in our fiscal year ending November 30, 2019, we have obtained representative samples of contracts and other forms of agreements with our customers in the U.S. and international locations and are evaluating the provisions contained therein in light of the five-step model specified by the new guidance.
-That five-step model includes: (1) determination of whether a contract-an agreement between two or more parties that creates legally enforceable rights and obligations-exists; (2) identification of the performance obligations in the contract; (3) determination of the transaction price; (4) allocation of the transaction price to the performance obligations in the contract; and the performance obligation is satisfied.
-We are also evaluating the impact of the new standard on certain common practices currently employed by us and by other manufacturers of consumer products, such as slotting fees, co-operative advertising, rebates and other pricing allowances, merchandising funds and consumer coupons.
-We have not yet determined the impact of the new standard on our financial statements or whether we will adopt on a prospective or retrospective basis in the first quarter of our fiscal year ending November 30, 2019.
+That five-step model includes: (1) determination of whether a contract-an agreement between two or more parties that creates legally enforceable rights and obligations-exists; (2) identification of the performance obligations in the contract; (3) determination of the transaction price; (4) allocation of the transaction price to the performance obligations in the contract; and (5) recognition of revenue when (or as) the performance obligation is satisfied.
+We have substantially completed our assessment of the new standard and we do not expect our adoption of the new standard to impact our consolidated net income or otherwise have a material impact on our consolidated financial position or cash flows.
+We intend to adopt the requirements of the new standard in the first quarter of fiscal 2019 utilizing the full retrospective method.
+We are still evaluating the disclosure requirements under the standard.
+As we complete our overall evaluation, we are also identifying and preparing to implement changes to our accounting policies, practices and controls to support the new standard.

-2. ACQUISITIONS
+ACQUISITIONS